curry-language/kics2/README.md

   This directory contains a collection of standard libraries implemented in Curry (including the standard prelude).

+`mk`:
+  This directory contains a collection of makefiles for building the various components of KiCS2.

 `runtime`:
   This directory contains Haskell programs used by the run time system of KiCS2.